da-imran/jiran-tetangga-web/README.md

   - Shop openings and closures
   - Park conditions
 - 📬 Residents can report damages or concerns
-- 🧠 Admin system for managing updates and users
+- 🧠 Admin system for managing updates
 - 🤖 WhatsApp bot integration
-- 🐳 Docker support + local and cloud deployment ready

 ---